-Jet fuel and petrochemicals are expected to fuel crude demand this decade, while oil demand in the transport sector is set to peak by 2026, one year earlier than originally anticipated.
-Goldman Sachs believes oil demand will peak in 2026, while BP Plc believes the highest global demand growth is already over, and International Energy Agency (IEA) thinks the peak could come later, in 2030.
+Jet fuel and petrochemicals are expected to fuel crude demand this decade.
+Moreover, oil demand in the transport sector is set to peak by 2026.
+This is one year earlier than originally anticipated.
+Goldman Sachs believes oil demand will peak in 2026.
+Then, BP Plc believes the highest global demand growth is already over.
+Now, the International Energy Agency (IEA) thinks the peak could come later, in 2030.
 However it’s framed, it is clear that the oil and gas industry is facing a turbulent future.

 It is thought that China will account for around 49 percent of the global EV market share, with Europe following at 27 percent and the USA with a 14 percent market share.
 Developed countries are expected to drive EV demand over the next decade until growth levels out in the 2030s.

 Source: Oil Price

 If you have further questions about any peak oil demand-related topics, feel free to reach out to us here.